 As you can see here, COSIC is a very large group consisting of around 60 people.
-COSIC is divided in several semi-formal subgroups each focusing on a research area, and one of my tasks within COSIC is to coordinate the Privacy and Identity Management subgroup, which consists of around ten people.
+COSIC is divided in several semi-formal subgroups each focusing on a research area, and one of my tasks within COSIC is to coordinate the Privacy Group, which consists of around ten people.

 The research questions I am most interested in are:

 modeling and quantification of privacy properties such as

 goal of this line of work is to define models that provide a